R Excel Tutorial: How to Read and Write xlsx files in R

 2. Click on the installation file and follow the instructions

-Now, there’s another option to get both R statistical programming environment and the great general-purpose language of Python.
+Now, there is another option to get both R statistical programming environment and the great general-purpose language of Python.
 That is, to install the Anaconda Python distribution.

 • Save

-Note, RStudio is a great Integrated Development Environment for carrying out data visualization and analysis using R. RStudio is mainly for R but we can also use other programming languages ( e.g., Python).
-That is, we typically don’t use RStudio for importing xlsx files only.
+Note that RStudio is a great Integrated Development Environment for data visualization and analysis using R. RStudio is mainly for R, but we can also use other programming languages ( e.g., Python).
+That is, we typically don’t use RStudio only for importing xlsx files.

 How to Read Excel Files to R Dataframes

 Can R read xlsx files?
-In this section, we will find out that the answer is, of course, “yes”.
+In this section, we will find out that the answer is “yes”.
 We will learn how to load Excel files using Tidyverse (e.g., readxl).

-More specifically, in this section, we are going to learn how to read Excel files and spreadsheets to dataframes in R. In the read Excel examples we will read xlsx files from both the hard drive and URLs.
+In this section, we will learn how to read Excel files and spreadsheets to dataframes in R. In the read Excel examples, we will read xlsx files from both the hard drive and URLs.

 How to Import an Excel file in R using read_excel

-First, we are going to load the r-package(s) we need.
+First, we will load the r-package(s) we need.
 How do I load a package in R?
-It can be done either by using the library or require functions.
-In the next code chunk, we will load readxl so we can use the read_excel function to read Excel files into R dataframes.
+It can be done using the library or require functions.
+In the following code chunk, we will load readxl to use the read_excel function to read Excel files into R dataframes.

 require(readxl)Code language: R (r)

-If we look at the documentation for the function, read_excel, that we are going to use in this tutorial we can see that it takes a range of arguments.
+If we look at the documentation for the function read_excel, which we are going to use in this tutorial, we can see that it takes a range of arguments.

 • Save

-Now it’s time to learn how to use read_excel to read in data from an Excel file.
+Now it is time to learn how to use read_excel to read data from an Excel file.
 The easiest way to use this method is to pass the file name as a character.
 If we don’t pass any other parameters, such as sheet name, it will read the first sheet in the index.
-In the first example we are not going to use any parameters:
+In the first example, we are not going to use any parameters:

 df <- read_excel("example_sheets2.xlsx")